 Where are the details?

-At first glance, it can seem like user stories don’t provide enough information to get a team moving from an idea to a product.
+At first glance, it can seem as if user stories don’t provide enough information to get a team moving from an idea to a product.
 That’s where acceptance criteria come in.
 But first, here’s some background.
 In 2001, Ron Jeffries wrote about the Three C’s of the user story:

 - Card – stories are traditionally written on notecards, and these cards can be annotated with extra details